cmdada/cmdada/README.md

-- 👋 Hi, I’m CMD, but that was taken soooooo
+- 👋 Hi, I’m Ada and my username on most things is cmd
-- 👀 I’m interested in WAY too much stuff, and use github as a dumping ground for random shit code
+- 👀 I use github as a dumping ground for random shit code, so don't expect much
-- 📫 i have a shitty about me [here](https://glowink.pages.dev/)
+- 📫 i have a shitty about me [here](https://glowink.pages.dev/) (it really doesnt have much info)
 <!---
-UwUimapewson/UwUimapewson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->